syi4/travel-bug-frontend/README.md

 I wanted to keep track of where they went so that once things started opening up again, I can create my own itinerary based off theirs.

 # Description
 This is a fullstack social media application using the mern stack + redux.
+Apologies in advance for the slow upload.
+I wanted to be as resourceful as I can.
+I am using the free Heroku service, and base64 files to save images compared to saving them as urls.
+I keep hitting my rate limits on S3 bucket and cloudinary.

 # How to use
 * Sign up for an account